liviucotfas/ase-multimedia/Labs/08. Audio/https-on-localhost.md

 __Note:__ __never__ share your own certificates, keys, etc. or commit them to version control!

 __Note:__ on Windows, the below commands might hang or run into other issues when using Git Bash.
-Prefix your commands with the `winpty` command in order to prevent these issues.
+Prefix your `openssl` commands with the `winpty` command in order to prevent these issues.

 ```
 mkdir cert